datasri/GACD-Project/README.md

 Stores the actual training data for all the 561 feature variables.

 * Ytrain <- "Y_train.txt", data is stored here.
 Dimensions = 7352 X 1<br>
-This data set stores activity labels from 1 to 6 which correspond to whether the subject was WALKING, STANDING etc..
+This data set stores activity labels from 1 to 6

 Similar to the training data sets, we have test data sets as listed below:
 * subtest <- "subject_test.txt" data.
 Dimensions = 2947 X 1